Bay of Islands Dolphins

 Two important rules are:

-Within the Bay of Islands, there are two marine mammal sanctuary zones that we do not go into, this is because the dolphins often use these zones to rest and feed.
+The Bay of Islands is a marine mammal sanctuary and within the Bay of Islands, there are two marine mammal safe zones, we do not go enter these zones, because the dolphins often use these zones to rest and feed.
 As a responsible Eco tourism operator we do not want to cause any disturbance to the dolphin in their habitat or natural behavior.

 Another rule you need to know about is that we do not interact with Bottlenose dolphin before 12pm, after 12pm we can view and follow Bottlenose dolphins.
 All other marine mammals, common dolphins, seals, and orca we can see at any time.

 These are new rules put in place by DOC to help protect the bay of islands dolphins as the Bottlenose dolphins are critically endangered and their population in the Bay is declining.